oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 As previously explained, there is the potential risk of observability by Relying Parties (see [](#privacy-relying-party)) and Outsiders (see [](#privacy-outsider)).
 That means that any Status Type that transports information beyond the routine statuses VALID and INVALID about a Referenced Token can leak information to other parties.
 This document defines one additional Status Type with "SUSPENDED" that conveys such additional information, but in practice all statuses other than VALID and INVALID are likely to contain information with privacy implications.

-Ecosystems that want to use other Status Types than "VALID" and "INVALID" should consider the possible leakage of data and profiling possibilities before doing so and evaluate if revocation and re-issuance might a better fit for their use-case.
+Ecosystems that want to use other Status Types than "VALID" and "INVALID" should consider the possible leakage of data and profiling possibilities before doing so and evaluate if revocation and re-issuance might be a better fit for their use-case.

 # Operational Considerations {#implementation}